linaro-swg/optee_android_manifest/README.md

 This repository contains a local manifest that can be used to build an AOSP build that includes OP-TEE for the hikey board.

+This 'widevine' branch adds support for a repo that is only available to certain parties under NDA.
+If you have access to this repo, you should make sure that you can access it before running the 'repo sync', otherwise repo tends to hang.
+If you do not have access to this repo, you should use the 'master' branch.

 ## 1. References

 * [AOSP Hikey build instructions][1]